-- d) (IPS Cluster only) From the Backup heartbeat drop-down list, select the backup heartbeat interface that is used if the primary heartbeat interface is unavailable.
-It is not mandatory to configure a backup heartbeat interface, but we strongly recommend it.
+- d) (IPS Cluster only) From the Backup heartbeat drop-down list, select the backup heartbeat interface that is used if the primary heartbeat interface is unavailable. - It is not mandatory to configure a backup heartbeat interface, but we strongly recommend it.
 If heartbeat traffic is not delivered, the cluster cannot operate and traffic is disturbed.
-We strongly recommend that you use a dedicated interface for the backup heartbeat as well. - e) (Single IPS only) If the control IP address for Management Server contact is a dynamic IP address, select Node-initiated contact to Management Server.
+We strongly recommend that you use a dedicated interface for the backup heartbeat as well. - e) (Single IPS only) If the Single IPS engine's primary control IP address and backup control IP address are dynamic or if the Single IPS engine is in an environment where only the IPS engine can initiate connections to the Management Server, select Node-initiated contact to Management Server.
 When this option is selected, the engine opens a connection to the Management Server and maintains connectivity. - f) From the Default IP Address for Outgoing Traffic drop-down list, select the IP address that nodes use if they have to initiate connections through an interface that has no Node Dedicated IP address. - 3) Click H Save.